Staff & Board of Directors

 With over thirty years of experience as an educator, Maureen Hatherley has worked as a teacher in both the public and private school systems in Ontario.
 It was during her association with the Canadian Outward Bound Wilderness School that Maureen came to the realization that powerful life-altering learning experiences most often involve teamwork, persistence, physical endurance, mental fortitude, self-discipline, and controlled risk.
 With this knowledge, Maureen was instrumental in implementing a wide variety of experiential learning programs during her work at Lac La Croix First Nation, including an introduction to Hip Hop dance with Tracee Smith in 2004.
 Maureen has maintained a key role in OLI, beginning as one of the lead teachers in Lac La Croix in OLI’s inaugural year, 2008, through to her present role as Head of Programming where she is fortunate to be able to spend time in all of the OLI communities, combining teaching and leadership while working with Indigenous youth, community volunteers and school staff.

-Elysia Townsend, Program Manager
+Elysia Townsend, Senior Program Manager

 With over 15 years of experience working in the recreation field, Elysia brings with her a passion for working with youth and helping them discover what makes them special.
 While working for the Tim Horton Children’s Foundation, Elysia solidified her belief that everyone deserves a chance to be a kid.
 She uses her programming experience to help create those opportunities for the youth of OLI.
 Through her time working as a field placement officer at Conestoga College, Elysia was able to develop key strategies to helping youth with job readiness and workplace skills.
 She is grateful to be able to share that knowledge with the youth in the program.

 Elysia was first introduced to OLI in 2011 when she was blown away at the first performance she attended in Toronto.
-She has been involved in the program ever since – as a camp liaison, mentor in the Future Leaders program, and now in her full-time role as Program Manager.
+She has been involved in the program ever since – as a camp liaison, mentor in the Future Leaders program, and now in her full-time role as Senior Program Manager.
 She is beyond excited to be able to work with Indigenous youth across Canada; to watch them grow, overcome obstacles, and blossom while performing.